vuxcode/pr1-project-lynxmask/bug-list.md

 2. When pleayer 2 pawns are leaving the board by enter goal, old graphic stays.
 Need to see what is causing this.
 STILL AN ISSUE

 3.Some times when a player rolls a 0, the graphics on the board dissappear, probably since the pawn did not move, and the program looks if there is a pawn on last active pawns toLovation, and hence removing said pawn.
 Soved by putting thePawn variable and toLocation updating functions if the roll is not 0

+4. The graphic wont update when the pawn has moved 13 or 14 steps.
+This was caused by subtracting 14 from the pawns moved steps to find the correlating number in the array, this was causing the updUI function to "update outside the array".
+Solved by dubtracting 13 from the roll instead. so that 14 steps become index 1 in the array, and 13 steps becoming index 0 in the array.